Mark Heaton

 07/11/2014 at 12:24 am

-Doug James, then 8th Dan presenting Ray Hind with 6th Dan
+Doug James, 9th Dan presenting Ray with 7th Dan

 I started training in 1983 at Strand Road and St Elizabeths in Carlisle, my primary aim was to loose weight and get fit.
 I certainly achieved that within six months I was down to my target weight and getting fitter.
 I would point out that I put a lot of effort into the classes.